spatil41/itmd-555/Week-05/README.md

 ## Following are the screenshots of my applications.

-### In the following screenshot, I have set aa timer of 5 secs on my seek bar i.e. UI 1.
+### In the following screenshot, I have set a timer of 5 secs on my seek bar i.e. UI 1.

 ![alt text](Images/13.PNG  )